Bouncing to coalescence transition for droplet impact onto moving liquid pools: Experimental methods

 Horizontal motion of the liquid bath is achieved via a large rotating table, with design and construction inspired by the `Weather in a Tank' apparatus \citep{illari2009weather}.
 The rotating circular platform has a diameter of $0.71$ m and is driven into steady rotation at speeds up to $\Omega=10$ rpm by a friction wheel.
 The fluid is confined within an annulus with inner diameter $0.61$ m surrounded on either side by thin clear walls of height $7.6$ cm and thickness $4.7$ mm.
 A similar rotating annular bath setup has been used in prior work to study the rebound of vertical fluid jets impacting a translating fluid bath \citep{thrasher2007bouncing}.
 The annulus is filled with 1 liter of silicone oil corresponding to a mean fluid depth of 4.5 mm.
 Prior work has demonstrated that depths greater than approximately 2-3 droplet radii correspond to deep-bath limit for the bouncing to coalescence threshold \citep{pan2007dynamics,tang2018bouncing,wu2022droplet}, the regime of interest for the present work.
 The droplet generator is positioned such that each droplet impacts at the center of the annular region.
 Bath linear translation speeds (as evaluated at the impact location) of up to $U=35$ cm/s are achieved with the design and explored in the present work.
 The speed is monitored by an encoder attached to a second spring-loaded friction wheel and held constant via closed-loop feedback control.
 Maximum uncertainty in the bath speed $U$ at the impact position was estimated to be $2\%$ of the reported value.
 Inevitably, the table rotation leads to a curved parabolic interface shape in steady state.
 At the maximum speed used in the present work, the interface has an estimated $2.2^{\circ}$ inward slope at the impact location.
 The annular bath is covered when not in use to minimize ambient contamination.
+We note that in the reference frame of the bath, the problem is one of an oblique droplet impact with an incident angle relative to the horizontal of $\tan\theta=V/U$, albeit with potentially different air boundary layer dynamics.

 The dynamics are imaged through the outer annulus with a high-speed video camera (Phantom Miro LC 311) and macro lens (Laowa 25 mm Ultra Macro) at a frame rate of 15,000 frames per second, exposure time of $50$ $\mu$s, and spatial resolution of 7.8 $\mu$m per pixel.
 The droplet and bath are illuminated using a custom LED backlight.
 To clearly view the droplet and bath interface in all cases the camera is angled downward at $8^{\circ}$, leading to small errors on distances and speeds of no more than $1\%$.
 A transition from bouncing to coalescence following a slight increase in $V$ is shown in Figure \ref{fig:Fig1}(c,d).